remap/ndn-lighting/web/uag/readme.txt

 sequence:
-	to 'play' a playlist (of sequences) to the lighting installation. sequencer is a command line NDN application, and not a web app. it is currently run manually by typing 'python sequencer.py' from web app dire (use screen so it can run in bg when logged out) current state can be seen at http://bigriver.remap.ucla.edu/lighting/status.html
+	to 'play' a playlist (of sequences) to the lighting installation.

+	two ways - use 'upload' function of control or upload above. if one does not 'clear database' it will just add the image to the DB (playing newly uploaded analysis next in the queue) if cleared/just one in the DB, will just loop that one image analysis.

+	start/stop sequencer using 'control', above.

+	current state can be seen at http://borges.metwi.ucla.edu/lighting/status.html

 how to clear patterns:

-	delete all documents in database
+	delete all documents in database manually:

-	use db admin tool at http://bigriver.remap.ucla.edu/lighting/db/
+	use db admin tool at http://borges.meti.ucla.edu/lighting/db/
 	u/p: admin/l!ghting2011

+	can also be done by using 'control.html' above

 Notes: